SomeDebris/Ferns/README.md

 This project has been nagging at me for the longest time.
 I want to nip it right now so that I don't feel bad later.

 if you want to edit it, then, uhh, create a PR or something.
-I'll look it over and I'll add it in to to this mod, would be kinda fun I guess.
-I won't do anything else with it, the project is done to me.
+I'll look it over and I'll add it in to this mod, would be kinda fun I guess.

+I will not make any more large changes to this project, for it is done to me.